 5. Hedgehog cafe

-What you need to know about the Hedgehog Cafe: The most famous of the hedgehog cafes is Harry, in Ropongi Hills which has a simple online booking system.
+What you need to know about the Hedgehog Cafe: The most famous of the hedgehog cafes is Harry, in Roppongi Hills which has a simple online booking system.
+Or you can book through Voyagin by clicking this link.
 They have several hedgehogs and you can hold them all, one at a time.
 They also have large lizards if you are into that.

 Another cosplay cafe, this time emulating Alice in Wonderland.
 There are a few of them, each with a different scene in the story.
 I found this to be the least interesting of the themed cafes as basically you are just enjoying not so good cafe in a place made to look a bit like a children’s amusement park with servers dressed to match.
 The food did also come themed, although it was pretty bad.
 It is fun, but perhaps one you can skip – unless you are a fan of Alice or you go with kids.